chainmakers/kmdicedocs/source/multisig.rst

 	:alt: get-pubkey

 In ``Generate multisig address`` you will select how many total ``pubkeys`` you will want as signers and how many signers will be needed to make a transaction.
-For example if you selec 2 of 3, you will have 3 total ``pubkeys`` that can signed but at least 2 will be needed to make a transaction.
+For example if you selec 2 of 3, you will have 3 total ``pubkeys`` that can sign but at least 2 will be needed to make a transaction.
 Also select which coin you will be making this address for.
 Finally, list all 3 (or total of keys needed) in the text box.

 .. image:: http://i.imgur.com/wqXrzTh.png
 	:alt: generate-multisig